Skip to main content

 }

-Delete the default 'server' section in /etc/nginx/nginx.conf or in /etc/nginx/conf.d/default.conf and add a new 'server' section with directives as below:
+In the 'http' section, add a new 'server' section with directives as below:

 server {